Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

     desc_select: true
     desc: How do you envision your ideal lifestyle?
-Imagine yourself coming home or arriving at the office, opening the door, and with one voice command, your ideal lightening turns on and the room temperature has already been preset for your arrival.
+Imagine yourself coming home or arriving at the office, opening the door, and with one voice command, your ideal lighting turns on and the room temperature has already been preset for your arrival.
 No more wasting time and space fiddling with lightswitches, thermostats, or entertainment devices.
 With automation services, you get to choose and regulate your environment effortlessly